 We "bear hug" each student that gets accepted into our program with resources and guidance to make sure you are successful.

-- Don't have a car?
-We've recently partnered with Lyft to get you where you need to go, free of charge.
+Don't have a car?
+We've recently partnered with Uber to get you where you need to go, free of charge.

-- Don't have a job?
-We will train you to get a job in trucking that pays really well and continue to assist you in finding higher paying jobs for a period of 3 years after graduation.
+Don't have a job?
+We will train you to get a job in trucking that pays really well and continue to assist you in finding higher-paying jobs for 3 years after graduation.

-If you like what you see, fill out an application and a FreeWorld team member will be in touch to schedule an interview.
+If you like what you see, fill out an application and a FreeWorld team member will contact you to schedule an interview.

-- We get you your docs.
+We will get you your docs.
 If you already have them all, we move to step 4.

-- You get your permit.
-If you like us and want to go to trucking school, you'll need to sign a Pay It Forward contract (See next section).
+You get your permit.
+If you like us and want to go to a trucking school, you'll need to sign a Pay It Forward contract (See next section).

-- You go to trucking school.
-You get $1,500 while you are in school and take financial literacy classes and career services classes.
+You go to trucking school.
+You get $1,500 while in school and take financial literacy and career services classes.

-- We get you a job and continue to assist you in finding jobs for a period of 3 years to make sure you are successful and stay successful.
+We get you a job and continue to assist you in finding employment for 3 years to make sure you are successful and stay successful.
 You are surrounded by a positive community of formerly incarcerated graduates.
 We help as financial advisors to make sure you stay successful.

 Whoa, this sounds too good to be true.
 What's the catch?

-Once you are successfully employed, you have to pay it forward to help the next person go through school.
-3 months after you graduate, if you net at least $3,000/month (after taxes and deductions) working in the trucking industry, you will pay 10% of your monthly income towards the next student for 36 payments.
-If you are unemployed or you're not netting at least $3,000/month then you don’t make a payment.
+Once you are successfully employed, you must pay it forward to help the next person go through school.
+3 months after you graduate, if you net at least $3,000/month (after taxes and deductions) working in the trucking industry, you will pay 10% of your monthly income toward the next student for 36 payments.
+If you are unemployed or you're not netting at least $3,000/month, then you don’t make a payment.

 I’m not sure I understand.